 keeps me on my toes!!

-Whiz: toddler who will be turning two years old on July 2.
+Whiz: Whiz was 18 months old when he came.
 He's super smart...my Whiz Kid!
 He's spent most of his life in foster care.
 Whiz was placed at or near birth with his first foster family.
 He was reunified with both his parents in November 2016.
 Unfortunately, circumstances changed and Whiz had to enter Care again.
 I was told that his first foster family couldn't take him back - though I wasn't given much of a reason why.

 Rex: sibling to Whiz and almost exactly 11 months younger than him.
 Both boys keep me hopping!
 This is Rex's first go-round in foster care.
 When he was born, despite the fact that his older brother was in Care, Rex went home with his parents.